On the singular loci of higher secant varieties of Veronese embeddings: Introduction

-\begin{example}[A nice description on singular loci] The smallest case for singular locus of $\sigma_4(\nu_d(\PP^n))$ beyond the classical results for $d=2$ or $n=1$ is $(d,n)=(3,2)$, but there is nothing to mention on singular loci, because $\sigma_4(\nu_3(\PP^2))$ fills up the ambient space $\PP^9$.
-For next $(d,n)=(3,3)$ case, if $V$ denotes a $4$-dimensional $\CC$-vector space, Theorem~\ref{sing_4th_Vero} tells us that the singular loci of $4$-th secant of $\nu_3(\PP V)$ in $\PP^{19}$ is precisely the \textit{cone locus} of cubic surfaces in four variables as follows:
+For the case $(d,n)=(3,4)$, if $V$ denotes a $5$-dimensional $\CC$-vector space with $\PP^4 = \PP V$, Theorem~\ref{sing_4th_Vero} tells us that the singular locus of the $4$-th secant variety of $v_3(\PP V)$ in $\PP^{34}$ is precisely the locus of cubic hypersurfaces in $5$ variables which are \ti{cones with the vertex dimension $\ge1$} as follows: